cloudytuts/website/content/en/tutorials/ansible/using-unvault-to-read-vaulted-and-non-vaulted-files.md

 ```

 ## Lookup contents of vaulted file
 Using a lookup with the `unvault` plugin we can read the contents of the vaulted file `bar.txt.vaulted`.
-In the example below, like in the non-vualted file example above, we are outputting the contents of the file in a debug message.
+In the example below, like in the non-vaulted file example above, we are outputting the contents of the file in a debug message.

 ```yaml
 - name: Read contents of bar.txt.vaulted